Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 ### Ores

 The riches that have been accumulating for eons, concealed by mass of rock.
-Time to hollow out the earth and put them to good use\!
+Time to hollow out the earth and put them to good use!

 **Smelting**
 Some ores must be processed before crafting, which is done by smelting